 With the goodness of fresh Dandelion greens, Red and Yellow Swiss Chard, Lettuce, juicy ripe Mangoes, some frozen and some fresh berries, the Couscous plays the perfect foil to this summery deliciousness.
 The Dandelion Greens Salad is complemented in taste by the honey lemon dressing or strawberry poppyseed dressing, links to both of which are given at the end of the post.

-The Dandelion Greens and the Swiss Chard, Lettuce and Tomatoes were from the zero pesticide fresh produce supplied by First Agro Farms through their marketing arm Sakura Fresh.
-Link to their site is given at the end of the post.
+The Dandelion Greens and the Swiss Chard, Lettuce and Tomatoes were bought from the zero pesticide fresh produce supplied by First Agro Farms.

 The dressing for this salad should be sweet based, with fruit or honey or syrup, to offset the bitterness of the dandelion greens.
 The leaves may also be blanched for a few minutes in boiling water, to reduce the bitterness.